pmacosta/putil/docs/pcsv.rst

+.. pcsv.rst
+..
+Copyright (c) 2013-2015 Pablo Acosta-Serafini
+..
+See LICENSE for details
 .. _pcsv-module:

 ###########
 pcsv module
 ###########

-This module can be used to handle comma-separated values (CSV) files and do lightweight processing on their data.
+This module can be used to handle comma-separated values (CSV) files and do lightweight processing of their data.
 For example:

 .. literalinclude:: ./support/pcsv_example.py
     :language: python
-    :linenos:
-    :tab-width: 3
+    :tab-width: 4
-    :lines: 1,5-
+    :lines: 1,6-

 ***************************************
 Application programming interface (API)